Level3-REST/site/doc/patterns/list.md

 ![](list/relations.svg){: .center-image}

-The List pattern has an [Editable List](list/editable.md) extension that provides capabilities to add entries to the list and empty the list.
+The List pattern has an [Editable List](list/editable.md) version that provides capabilities to add entries to the list and empty the list.

 ##### List Entry Domain Considerations